Thursday, June 25, 2009

 Greater Love Hath No Man...

 Last week I attended my brother's ward where his youngest son spoke prior to leaving for a mission.
 During the sacrament hymn I had a moment.
 We were singing Oh God the Eternal Father.
 In the third verse it states "When Jesus, the anointed, descended from above and gave himself a ransom to win our souls with love--..."
 I was touched by His incredible love not just for His father but also for us--for me.
-Then it occurred to me that this is what I have learned (and certainly talked about in the blog at sometime) in our relationships especially the difficult ones.
+Then it occurred to me that this is what I have learned (and certainly talked about in the blog at times) in our relationships especially the difficult ones.
 We win them over with love.
 Withholding love, inflicting pain, punishing, nagging which may seem at times to be the way we need to react do not win souls.
 Souls are won with love.
 The only way we can love those who hurt us, is if we love our Father and Savior and let their love fill the void left by the hurt.
 We can't do this with an ulterior motive.
 Our only motive can be to be an instrument in our Father's hand to lift and bless another.
 People are drawn to those who extend our Father's love for that is what we all miss and are searching for.

 Who among us has not felt the great comforting love through the holy ghost of our Father and our Savior when our hearts have been broken, our minds confused, our lives overwhelmed, and our path unclear?
 How grateful I am for a wise Father who knew how much we would miss him and his love and so provided the way for us to access him even in that absence.